dendronhq/dendron-docs/vault/dev.process.docs.md

 extension in, you will have access to the documentation as you code.
 If you see any links to the documentation inside the code like `// See more [[here]]`, you can use "Dendron: Goto Note" to navigate to that note and see the documentation.

+## Looking up docs

+You can use `Lookup` when inside of the main dendron workspace to browse anything in [[Dendron Developer Docs|dendron://dendron.docs/home]] or the [[Dendron User Docs|dendron://dendron.dendron-site/dendron]]

+- TIP: if you use the command palette, you can navigate to [[../docs.code-search]] (or use ctrl+enter) to search through the docs using a search editor.
+See video [here](https://www.loom.com/share/f53a26462f514cc29a89961a1584cc99?from_recorder=1&focus_title=1).
+NOTE: if you do this, do not save the changes as the search editor writes all changes to disk.
+Simply discard the changes when done

 ## Where to document what?